Top 5 Government Health Insurance Schemes in India

 • Specialist consultations at government hospitals.

-• Covers AYUSH (Ayurveda, Yoga, Unani, Siddha, and Homeopathy) treatments.
+• Covers AYUSH (Ayurveda, Yoga, Unani, Siddha, and Homoeopathy) treatments.

 • Reimbursement of costs incurred for the purchase of prosthetic limbs, hearing aids (once permission is granted).